jyantsss/bandit_otw/README.md

 step7: check the versions using “git log”

 step8: now try to move through all commits using the command “git checkout commit_hashvalue” then read the readme file.
 You will get the pw for next level in any one of them.
+# Level 29-30

+## Password:

+qp30ex3VLz5MDG1n91YowTv4Q8l7CDZL

+## Process:

+step1: clone the git repo as in previous level. make the directory first then clone there.

+step2: try reading the readme file in each commit as in previous level.

+step3: Now, check for the branches using command “git branch”

+step4: to see all the branches use “git branch -a”

+step5: move through each branches and read the [readme.md](http://readme.md) file to get the pw.